 Respond to Violence Endowed Scholarship Fund

-The Respond to Violence Endowed Scholarship Fund is an award for students pursuing meaningful work in across disciplines that works toward violence prevention, advocacy, and community service – a key element in the university’s Respond to Violence initiative.
+The Respond to Violence Endowed Scholarship Fund rewards students pursuing meaningful work across disciplines addressing violence prevention via advocacy and community service–key elements in the university’s Respond to Violence initiative.

-If you are a student advocating for violence prevention in any discipline, you are eligible to apply.
+If you are a student in any discipline advocating for violence prevention, you are eligible to apply.

-If you are an alumni or community member, please considering giving to this important fund.
+If you are an alumni or community member, please consider giving to this important fund.

 History of Respond to Violence